-Mosquitoes skitter across the pond’s surface and the salmon flicks its tail as it bites at their wings.
+Midges skitter across the pond’s surface and the salmon flicks its tail as it bites at their wings.

 ‘Children are so small, you understand?
 You’ll hardly miss them.’
 The salmon thrashes its tale and there’s what looks like a smile on its face now.
 ‘How long before Mab asks you for something bigger.
 You’re wife maybe? ’

-Aedh thinks of the taste of his son’s blood, and the empty look in her eyes as she stared at their children’s swollen bellies.
+Aedh thinks of the taste of his son’s blood, and the look in her eyes as she stared at their children’s swollen bellies.

 ‘You don’t know what you’re talking about.’

 ‘And you think your Draoi does?
 He guts birds and beetles and thinks it’s what we want.
 Kill him first.
-Kill him tonight; seal the bargain King.’
+Kill him tonight.
+Seal the bargain King.’

 ‘He told us about you.’